Awarding of Degree and Diploma

 - A degree will be canceled if a grade of Incomplete is assigned in a course which is used in completing the degree requirements.
 A degree may be posted, however, if a course NOT required by the degree program receives a grade of Incomplete.

-- Should it be necessary to take courses elsewhere before degree work is completed, a Transfer Course Approval may be completed IF the semester and course end of the transferring institution is prior to the LMU graduation date.
+- Should it be necessary to take courses elsewhere before degree work is completed, a Transfer Course Approval may be completed IF the semester end of the transferring institution is prior to the LMU graduation date.
 LMU does not allow concurrent enrollment.
 If you take a course at a college where the spring semester ends AFTER LMU's spring semester graduation date, your degree application will be canceled.

 Reapplying for Degree